Cong MP Santokh Chaudhary dies after heart attack during Bharat Jodo Yatra, march halted | Politics

 He was 76.

-The two-time MP was taking part in the Rahul Gandhi-led march in Phillaur in Jalandhar where he fainted, said senior party leader Partap Singh Bajwa, who was also marching in the yatra.
+The two-time MP was taking part in the Rahul Gandhi-led march in Phillaur in Jalandhar where he fainted, said senior party leader Partap Singh Bajwa, who was also marching with other yatris.

-He said Chaudhary was rushed to a hospital in Phagwara in an ambulance.
+Chaudhary was rushed to a hospital in Phagwara in an ambulance where he was declared brought dead.
+Later, his body was shifted to his residence.

+Chaudhary had joined the Gandhi-led yatra at Phillaur, but he felt uneasiness after some time and fainted.

-''I am deeply saddened at the untimely death of Congress Member of Parliament from Jalandhar, Santokh Singh Chaudhary,'' he said in a tweet in Punjabi.
+''I am deeply saddened at the untimely death of Congress Member of Parliament from Jalandhar, Santokh Singh Chaudhary,'' Mann said in a tweet in Punjabi.

+Senior Congress leader Partap Singh Bajwa said, ''Extremely saddened by the passing away of Jalandhar MP & my dear friend @SSChaudharyMP ji.
+We have lost a gem, his void will be difficult to fill.
+My heartfelt condolences to his son MLA Vikram Chaudhary, friends and family.''
+Former chief minister and former Congress leader Amarinder Singh also condoled Chaudhary's death.

+AAP MP Raghav Chadha said he was very saddened to learn about the death of Chaudhary.

-The Punjab leg of the march begun on Wednesday from Sirhind in Fatehgarh Sahib.
+Shiromani Akali Dal chief Sukhbir Singh tweeted, ''My condolences to his son @VikramjitMLA, family and followers.
+May Gurusahab bless his soul.''
+The Punjab leg of the march began on Wednesday from Sirhind in Fatehgarh Sahib.
+The yatra took a break on Friday in the wake of Lohri festival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)